Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Methodology

 where $\hat{\nabla}_{z}f(z)$ is the ZO gradient estimate of $f$.
-We calculate the RGE ZO gradient estimate of $\mathcal{L}_{Tot}^{R}(\theta)$ by the difference of two function values along a set of random direction vectors.
+We calculate the RGE ZO gradient estimate of $\mathcal{L}_{Tot}^{R}(\Theta)$ by the difference of two function values along a set of random direction vectors.
 It is represented as:

-$q$ are the querying directions, and $u \in \{1,2,...,q\}$ are $q$ independently and uniformly drawn random vectors from a unit Euclidean sphere $\xi > 0$ is the smoothing parameter with a small step size of $0.005$.
+where $d$ represents dimensionality, $q$ is a hyperparameter which represents the querying directions, and $u \in \{1,2,...,q\}$ are $q$ independently and uniformly drawn random vectors from a unit Euclidean sphere. $\xi > 0$ is the smoothing parameter with a small step size of $0.005$.
 We show the corresponding algorithm of our ZO-RUDS defense in Alg.~\ref{alg:algorithm1}.
 Zhang~\etal~\cite{zhang2022robustify} directly applied ZO to the previous approach~\cite{salman2020denoised}, with poor performance in the RGE optimization approach.
 However, we show in Table~\ref{tab:SOTA} in section~\ref{subsec:SOTA}, that after using our proposed RDUNet in ZO-RUDS defense mechanism, we achieve a huge increase of $\textbf{35\%}$ in certified accuracy compared to~\cite{zhang2022robustify}.
 This proves that our proposed RDUNet type of architecture enables the model to learn fine-scale information while maintaining a low reconstruction error in comparison to previous custom-trained denoisers~\cite{salman2020denoised,zhang2022robustify}.

-\heading{ZO Autoencoder-based Robust UNet Denoised Smoothing (ZO-AE-RUDS).} We further pre-pend RDUNet followed by an encoder $E_{\theta_{e}}$ and a decoder $D_{\theta_{d}}$ to the black-box predictor for better performance on datasets like Tiny Imagenet and STL-10 with large dimensionality.
+\heading{ZO Autoencoder-based Robust UNet Denoised Smoothing (ZO-AE-RUDS).} We further pre-pend RDUNet followed by an encoder $E_{\Theta_{e}}$ and a decoder $D_{\Theta_{d}}$ to the black-box predictor for better performance on datasets like Tiny Imagenet and STL-10 with large dimensionality.
 It ensures that ZO optimization can be carried out in a feature embedding space with low dimensions.
 However, the autoencoder can also lead to over-reduced features for these datasets leading to poor performance as in~\cite{zhang2022robustify}.
 Thus, our ZO-AE-RUDS with RDUNet denoiser overcomes this disadvantage, and due to the ability of RDUNet to learn fine-scaled information leads to high performance.
 The objective function for our ZO-AE-RUDS defense is represented as,

-where $\mathcal{L}_{Tot}^{C}(\theta)$ represents that we optimize $\mathcal{L}_{Tot}$ (Eq.~\ref{eqn:Equation13}) with CGE ZO optimization (C)~\cite{liu2020primer}.
-We calculate gradient estimate of $\mathcal{L}_{Tot}^{C}(\theta)$ as,
+where $\mathcal{L}_{Tot}^{C}(\Theta)$ represents that we optimize $\mathcal{L}_{Tot}$ (Eq.~\ref{eqn:Equation13}) with CGE ZO optimization (C)~\cite{liu2020primer}.
+We calculate gradient estimate of $\mathcal{L}_{Tot}^{C}(\Theta)$ as,